-This example illustrates texture classification using grey level co-occurrence matrices (GLCMs) 1.
-A GLCM is a histogram of co-occurring greyscale values at a given offset over an image.
+This example illustrates texture classification using gray level co-occurrence matrices (GLCMs) 1.
+A GLCM is a histogram of co-occurring grayscale values at a given offset over an image.

 In this example, samples of two different textures are extracted from an image: grassy areas and sky areas.
 For each patch, a GLCM with a horizontal offset of 5 (distance= and angles=) is computed.
 Next, two features of the GLCM matrices are computed: dissimilarity and correlation.
 These are plotted to illustrate that the classes form clusters in feature space.
 In a typical classification problem, the final step (not included in this example) would be to train a classifier, such as logistic regression, to label image patches from new images.